 Most Asian noodles will be fine in a cool, dry place, though they can grow stale in a matter of months.
 Fresh noodles should be kept refrigerated in their original packaging for not more than a few days.

 Cooking your noodles

 Once you have your noodles, it’s time to cook them.
-It’s important not to overcook your wheat noodles and it rarely takes more than a few minutes while rice noodles cooking even faster.
+It’s important not to overcook your wheat noodles and it rarely takes more than a few minutes, while rice noodles cook even faster.
 Mung bean and yam noodles cook very fast, so just immersing in hot water is best.

 It takes a little know-how to cook noodles just right and the following 4 tips are worth your consideration.